MuhammadHussain1701/Connectopia/README.md

--Post Pictures: Share your favorite moments, experiences, and inspirations -Likes and Comments: Engage in conversations and show appreciation for others' posts -Save Posts: Bookmark posts that inspire you for later reference -A platform where you can Chat with your friends.
+-Post Pictures: Share your favorite moments, experiences, and inspirations -Likes and Comments: Engage in conversations and show appreciation for others' posts -Save Posts: Bookmark posts that inspire you for later reference -Chat with friends:A platform where you can Chat with your friends.

 URL FOR DEPLOYED VERSION : https://connectopia.netlify.app/